Clwrnd/Garfield-Platformer/README.md

 Here is the link to the online course on Youtube (episode of the assignment):  https://www.youtube.com/watch?v=S5CXXWbaDlc&list=PL_xRyXins848nDj2v-TJYahzvs-XW9sVV&index=11.

 I've made modification and additions to the original version of the assignement requirements but it's mainly inspired from there.

+I'm avare that a lot could be add to this game but the initial goal was about learning C++ and not about game design or asset creations and so kinds of thing, so yeah that will be it for this project.